 Download the Upfire Desktop Application from the Upfire website.
-The application is available for Windows, MacOS, and Linux operating systems.
+The application is available for Windows, Linux and MacOS operating systems.

 Before you can start seeding and downloading files, your Upfire wallet should be set up.
 A wallet is necessary in order to earn UPR whenever your files are downloaded and decrypted by others.
 To set up a wallet, navigate to the “Wallet & Earning” tab in the application.
 Look for the wallet icon on the left of the application (second from the bottom).

-From here, you have the option of adding an existing Ethereum wallet or creating a new one.
+From here, you have the option of adding an existing BSC wallet or creating a new one.

 Create a new wallet